 - Read aloud from Little House on the Prairie by Laura Ingalls Wilder, 32-33, where Laura reacts to Indians for the first time. - Ask students to talk about this section in light of their having read Joseph Medicine Crow's story about Flat Dog. - Ask what they might think about a white man on the Indian Reservation who hasn't learned the language of the people he does business with.
 Where might that happen today? - Talk about possible consequences when culture and language differences create barriers to understanding. - Talk about the difference between Wilder's portrayal of the child treating the older Indians as children as contrasted with Joseph Medicine Crow's portrayal of the old man's disengagement with the store owner.
-Flat Dog's primary purpose is to get eggs and not to humiliate the store owner. - Role: You are a Crow elder, and you have read about Laura's experience and reaction to the Indians in Little House on the Prairie. - Audience: Laura, the character or to the author, although the description of the following writing assignment would differ somewhat. - Format: Letter - Topic:Based on your experience with the consequences of language and cultural differences (as you have learned through reading Joseph Medicine Crow's memoir and the story on pages 29-30 in particular), write a letter to Laura. - Strong Verb: Explain to Laura how you understand her fear when she encountered people she had never met before.
-Explain how the Indians might have felt, and what they might have thought as they approached her home.
-Explain how her slapping might have affected how the Indians felt, what they thought, and how they might have acted in the future.
-Explain how her version of the event might affect both Indians and non-Indians in the future.
-Create an argument, persuading Laura to think, speak, and act differently, with more respect, while she still protects herself from situations that might be harmful.
-Most important is the students' choice of words that will best suit their audience to create an attitude change in Laura or the author.
+Flat Dog's primary purpose is to get eggs and not to humiliate the store owner.

+Role: You are a Crow elder, and you have read about Laura's experience and reaction to the assignment would differ somewhat.